IT3049C/1.student-portfolio/README.md

 - [ ] update the assignment checks above to the correct link
 - [ ] make sure the assignment checks pass
 - [ ] fill out the self evaluation and Reflection
+- [ ] submit the repository and the hosted github pages to Canvas

 ## Self-Reflection: